w3c/web-advertising/success-criteria.md

-Referencing prior W3C values and principles, GDPR, and a limited number of external documents, this document defines success criteria to evaluate the benefit and impact of changes to the web on the interests of societies, people, publishers and their supply chains, marketers, and delivery access providers.
-This document is primarily directed at these five stakeholders.
-Readers of this document are expected to be familiar with Web advertising, but are not expected to have deep familiarity with the technologies involved.
+Referencing prior W3C values and principles, GDPR, and a limited number of external documents, this document defines success criteria to evaluate the benefit and impact of changes to the web on the interests of three core groups: that of individual web users (both in aggregate and individually), publishers and their partners (both content authors and the business model that funds them including marketers and their supply chain vendors) and the delivery access mechanism (both connectivity and navigation).
+This document is primarily directed at these six stakeholders that comprise these three groups.
+Readers of this document are expected to be familiar with web advertising, but are not expected to have deep familiarity with the technologies involved.
 The principal objective is to improve web advertising.
-No one factor is assumed to be more or less important than another.
+No one principle is assumed to be more or less important than another.

 The Improve Web Advertising working group has a shared goal of preserving the web as an open platform for diverse and rich experiences provided by multiple